 Education: We support learning and provide homework help.
 During our after-school program, we offer tutoring and homework help.
 Students who attend our program have improved grades and overall performance at school, and they are more likely to graudate high school and attend college or trade school.

 Relief and empowerment: We connect children and families in need with resources.
 We are a bridge over the gap between families in need and the resources availabe to them.
 We connect people to food pantries, clothing drives, churches, public resources (such as SNAP, Medicaid, WIC, Section 8), and mental and emotional healthcare.

 Formation: We invest in spiritual, emotional, and relational development.
-Through our weekly worship service at the center, breaking bread together, and life groups, the youth and children receive comprehensive care and invitation into relationship with Christ and His people.
+Through spiritual formation at the center, sharing everyday life with one another, and life groups, the youth and children receive comprehensive care and invitation into relationship with Christ and His people.
 All of our efforts are centered around the idea that all people are wanted, loved, and appreciated.